 8c) Tell the dangers in the use of a tourniquet and the conditions under which its use is justified.

+Also, note that a Tourniquet should only ever be applied on an arm or leg, and never on the joint area.
 The following video (2:00) will walk you through how to create a makeshift tourniquet:

 9. Explain when a bee sting could be life-threatening and what action should be taken for prevention and for first aid.